-The contract with the customer is for the membership in the club.
-This would be a written agreement between the member and SI.
-There is one performance obligation, the promised service is membership in the ski club.
+Step 1: The contract with the customer is for the membership in the club.
+This would be a written agreement between the member and WFI.

+Step 2: There is one performance obligation, the promised service is membership in the ski club.
 There is no transfer of the service until the membership is provided.

-The contract price is \$10,000.
+Step 3: The contract price is \$10,000.
 The non-refundable deposit is an advance payment towards this initiation fee and is part of the overall transaction price.

-The performance obligation for the initiation fee is satisfied over the period of time that the member belongs to the club.
+- Step 4: No allocation since there is only one performance obligation. - Step 5: The performance obligation for the initiation fee is satisfied over the period of time that the member belongs to the club.
 The \$10,000 would be recognized over the average period a member belongs.
 There should be enough historical data available to come up with a reasonable estimate.
 There would be no cash collection risk since the amount is paid upfront.